adrem42/Copilot-for-FSLabs/topics/flows.md

 ___
 ### Takeoff roll callouts

+if *takeoff_FMA_readout=1*, the copilot will wait for your FMA readout before announcing 'thrust set'.
+Example: "MAN FLEX 64 SRS runway autothrust blue".

 * 'Thrust set'
 * 'One hundred'
 * 'V1 (if it's not played by the aircraft itself)